swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 > A
 > ```

-This again is very similar to to just task local variables, however adds a API on top of it -- where the variable is typed ONCE
+This again is very similar to task local variables, however it expresses it as an actual variable through the access must be performed.

 ### Go: explicit context passing all the way